Fluoride - the Good, the Bad and the Truth

 Tooth Mousse Application

 Tooth mousse is a way for you as a consumer to purchase a stronger fluoride treatment for your teeth, and do so in a topical way in the comfort of your own home.
 Tooth moose contains approximately 900ppm level of fluoride.
-Tooth Mousse should not be swallowed.
+Tooth Mousse can be swallowed without too much concern at this level.
 Remember that we don't just take tooth mousse solely for fluoride, it also has 2 important minerals for teeth, namely calcium and phosphorous.

 Prevention of Fluorosis